JOsborne80/osticket-prereqs/README.md

 <p>
 4> Installation of dependencies for osTicket System
   In order to install dependancies it requires me to Remote Desktop into the VM.
+Once we are in our VM we need to enable IIS (Internet Information Services)with CGI.
 </p>

 <p>